For emergencies or appointments, please call (509) 335-0711

 We will make every attempt to finalize your bill prior to payment.
 However, late charges do occur for which you are still responsible.

 CareCredit is a payment option for our clients.
 To learn more about CareCredit or to apply online, please go to www.carecredit.com or call (800)365-8295 for an automated phone application.
 The WSU VTH will only accept approved applications that you, the client, have applied for online or the CareCredit credit card.
 We will not process written applications here at the VTH and we cannot help you apply online.
 You may apply online here at the VTH and if approved, we will process that application.
-We offer 5 payment plans to our clients: 6 months at no interest, 24, 36, and 48 month at 14.9% interest for a balance over $1000.00 and 60 month at 16.9% interest for a balance over $2500.00.
+We offer 5 payment plans to our clients: 6 months at no interest, 24, 36, 48, and 60 month at differing interest rates (14.9-17.9).
 For payment with an online application (which we will keep for our records), we will need two pieces of valid ID.
 For payment with a CareCredit credit card, we will need to see one piece of valid ID.
 If you have a co-applicant and you either apply online here or elsewhere and you bring in the approved application, we will need two pieces of valid ID for the co-applicant as well.
 We cannot process a CareCredit transaction over the phone or without ID.

 Some clients like to have access to the wireless system on the WSU Campus while they are here.
-Please contact our Small Animal Receptionists for the current login and password upon your arrival.
+Please contact our Small Animal Receptionists for assistance.

 Things to do While at WSU